charl3sapolo/StoriZaKaka/DEPLOYMENT.md

 # Deploying KakaFlix to Render

-This guide provides step-by-step instructions for deploying KakaFlix to Render.
+This guide provides step-by-step instructions for deploying KakaFlix to Render using Docker.

 ## Prerequisites